-We publish independent price assessments for matured and emerging natural gas markets, as well as in-depth analysis on price drivers, authoritative commentary and daily news.
+We publish independent price assessments for matured and emerging natural gas markets, as well as in-depth analysis on price drivers, authoritative commentary and daily news-which can be easily accessed on the ICIS Dashboard

 We provide our information in a range of gas reports, including our European Spot Gas Markets daily spot pricing report, a fortnightly European Gas Markets market round-up along with our annual European Gas Hub Report.